learnlatex/learnlatex.github.io/en/help.md

    document.
 Any changes that you make to the example are lost if you move off the page.

+   **Warning:** Displaying the PDF result in the page requires that your
+     browser has a built-in PDF viewer that can work in an `iframe`.
+     In mobile browsers where this is often not the case, you may be offered a dialog to download the result as `compile.pdf` which you can then view in your PDF reading app, or it may not work at all.
+     The exact behaviour depending on the details of browser and mobile operating system settings.
+You may prefer to use the **Overleaf** link in some cases.

 2. Use the **Overleaf** Service.
 The <button style="padding:0 1px;font-size:90%">Open in Overleaf</button>
    button will submit the code to [Overleaf](https://www.overleaf.com/about).